tom-barbereau/jekyll-theme-hackcss/_posts/2024-08-09-reflection-i.md

 author: tom barbereau
 categories: thoughts
 ---
 In my own position of privilege, technology has benefited me.
 I grew up using my mother’s Microsoft - a toy to play anything from Age of Empires to Warcraft.
 Pre-Facebook, the German Schüler-VZ (“ver-zeichnis”, meaning registry) allowed me to connect with peers.
 My father introduced me to Limewire and digital libraries.
-Unwillingly, he introduced me to the peer to peer world that allowed me to access any digital thing as if in a candy shop.
+Unwillingly, he introduced me to the peer to peer world that allowed me to access any digital thing as if in a candy shop.[^1]

+[^1]: This is the footnote text.

 Fast forward into the next decade.
 I matured into my later teens, and in parallel, the world of digital platforms matured into a monopoly of the few.
 In 2013, I remember my grandfather pointing me to Edward Snowden and suggesting to always look beyond the surface.
 I was too young to understand, too busy with school…